zmigrOO/Projekt-PiPSiL/whatChanged.md

 ## What changed?
-- [x] Added possibility to add a photo to an offer
+- [x] Offers require photo of product
-- [x] Added reviews for every offer
+- [x] Users can add reviews and rate offers
+- [x] There is button to change locales
+- [x] Secured access to deactivated offers